bszwej/mongodb-s3-stream-example/README.md

 ## Running

+The scenario located in `Main` is the following:

+1. Perform backup to S3.
+1. Drop the collection.
+1. Perform restore operation.

-In order to run the stream:
+In order to run it:

 1. Go to `application.conf` and fill the missing properties.